 Instructors in the Criminal Justice degree program are current or former public safety pros.
 They don’t just recite lesson plans, they share life lessons, won through feet-on-the-street experience.
 Their first-person perspectives enrich instruction, providing valuable context and authoritative insight.

-Extensive Skill Buildings
+Extensive Skill Building

-Comprehensive instruction from knowledgeable educators covers key areas applicable to all levels of law enforcement: effective communication skills; keen critical-thinking, decision making, and problem-solving abilities; respectful community interactions; and strong ethics.
+Comprehensive instruction from knowledgeable educators covers key areas applicable to all levels of law enforcement: effective communication skills; keen critical-thinking, decision-making, and problem-solving abilities; respectful community interactions; and strong ethics.

 The Criminal Justice degree program is geared toward professionals with little time and a lot of responsibility.
 The evening & online format means degrees can be obtained in as little as 23 months.